jotavare/latex-preview-container/README.md

 ## LICENSE

-This project is licensed under the MIT License.
-For more details, see the [LICENSE](https://github.com/jotavare/latex-preview-container/blob/main/LICENSE) file.
+This project is available under the MIT License.
+For further details, please refer to the [LICENSE](https://github.com/jotavare/latex-preview-container/blob/main/LICENSE) file.